Bin-Chen-Lab/HCC_NEN/README.md

 2) set up workspace in main.R

 3) run workflow.R.
-It takes a while to finish, so it is recommended to run line by line.
+It takes a while to finish, so it is recommended to run one component by component.

 Contact Bin Chen (bin.chen@ucsf.edu) for any questions.